dtcooper/crazyarms/docs/index.md

     inactive source and as noted above Crazy Arms doesn't like to broadcast silence.

     For this reason, it's not _really_ the always-on default source with the lowest priority.
 It just acts like it.
-Enter, the **failsafe audio.** This is a track that plays on simple repeat.
+Enter, the **failsafe.** This is a track that plays on simple repeat.
 The preloaded track is ridiculously annoying hold music but can be changed using the Station Configuration module in the admin site.